sadsfae/py-converter/README.md

 py-converter
 ============

-flask app that converts currency and temperature denominations
+flask app that converts currency (CZ <-> USD) and temperature denominations. this was setup originally to run on Red Hat's OpenShift PaaS platform - www.openshift.com